Tinche/incant/docs/tutorial.md

 incanter.register_by_type(current_user)
 ```

-but this still leaves the issue of getting the cookie from somewhere.
+but this still leaves the issue of getting the session token from somewhere.
-You define a dependency factory for the session token cookie:
+You define a dependency factory for the session token cookie, using a lambda this time:

 ```python
 # We're using a lambda, so we pass in the `name` explicitly.